• Recipes

 Pickled eggs are one of those snacks that show how much you can do with something simple.
 They started out as a way to keep boiled eggs from spoiling before fridges existed, but over time turned into a snack with a character of its own; tangy, spiced, and easy to keep reaching for.

-The first time I tried one was in a small-town tavern, when the bartender fished one out of a jar of vinegar and spices.
-The taste was sharp, a little sweet, and strangely comforting.
-It’s the kind of old-school snack that makes sense; practical, bold, and different enough to keep around.
+The first time I tried one was in a small-town café, where the server took it out of a big jar filled with vinegar and spices.
+The taste was sharp, slightly sweet, and oddly comforting.
+It’s one of those classic snacks that just makes sense; simple, bold, and unique enough to never go out of style.

 Why you’ll love this